lanl-aea/turbo-turtle/docs/gui.rst

 Abaqus Python Package
 *********************

-Turbo-Turtle's Abaqus python package can be imported into your own custom Abaqus python scripts should you with to use the internal API rather than running turbo-turtle via command line.
+Turbo-Turtle's Abaqus python package can be imported into your own custom Abaqus python scripts should you wish to use the internal API rather than running turbo-turtle via command line.
 The :ref:`print_abaqus_path_cli` documentation describes how to retrieve the absolute path to your locally installed Abaqus python package.